US Military Budget, Its Components, Challenges, and Growth

 Overseas Contingency Operations

 Ironically, the DoD base budget does not include the cost of wars.
 That falls under Overseas Contingency Operations.
-It's budgeted at $69 billion for DoD and $12 billion for the State Department.
+It's budgeted at $174 billion for DoD and $26.1 billion for other departments Since 2001, the OCO budget has spent $2 trillion to pay for the War on Terror.

 Military Spending History